Sarah Jones (Australian journalist): Career

-In 2016, Jones presented AFL Tonight on Fox Sports News and later become a boundary rider in Fox Footy’s AFL coverage.
+In 2016, Jones presented AFL Tonight on Fox Sports News and later become a boundary rider in Fox Footy's AFL coverage.
 In June of that year, Jones filled in as studio host of Fox Thursday Night coverage after Eddie McGuire stepped down from the after he made sexist comments on radio earlier that week; Jones filled the hosting role on Thursdays for the remainder of the season.

 Her roles expanded in 2018, when she hosted On The Mark with fellow female broadcasters Kelli Underwood and Neroli Meadows.
 Jones subsequently hosted Fox Footy's match-day coverage, mainly on Thursdays and Saturdays, and also during the AFLW while she was host during Fox Footy's Grand Final Day preview.
-Jones also MC’d awards multiple award ceremonies, including the All-Australian awards, the AFLPA MVP, and the Australian Football Hall of Fame.
+Jones also emceed awards multiple award ceremonies, including the All-Australian awards, the AFLPA MVP, and the Australian Football Hall of Fame.

 In 2018, Jones joined Fox Cricket as a host and boundary reporter during its BBL coverage after the network regained cricket rights in Australia.

+Personal life

+Jones is a mother of two girls with husband Leigh Carlson, a producer at Fox Footy.
+Jones supports the Essendon Football Club, her grandfather Jack Jones having been a premiership player at the Bombers and a tour guide at the club's former headquarters at Windy Hill.